ipastusi/truststore-maven-plugin/README.md

 If you want, you can define a keystore to use with `javax.net.ssl.keyStore` and `javax.net.ssl.keyStorePassword`.
-This may be required to download the certificates if the server is configured to require client authentication and terminate TLS handshake if the client doesn't provide an acceptable certificate.
+This may be required to download the certificates if the server is configured to require client authentication and terminate TLS handshake if the client doesn't provide a certificate.
+Please note this is no longer the case with Java versions 11 and above.
+These versions will let you download server certificates even if the server is configured to require client authentication and client doesn't provide a certificate.

 ## Loading certificates from existing truststores